Skip to Content Top

 • Refusing a Breath Test: 6 months (even for a first offense)

 After the license suspension period has ended, you will still need to pay a reinstatement fee of $300 to reinstate your driver’s license.
 If you refuse to take a breath test when pulled over on suspicion of DUI, your driver’s license will be suspended for a minimum of 6 months.
 If you have previously refused a breath test, the suspension period will increase.
+Additionally, an alcohol and drug assessment may be required before reinstatement, ensuring that any substance-related issues are addressed comprehensively.
+This process can be complicated, and having a seasoned DUI attorney by your side can help navigate these requirements effectively.

 What Are the Penalties for a DUI in Oklahoma?

 The penalties for DUI in Oklahoma are severe and can have a lasting impact on your life.
 In addition to a lengthy license suspension, you could be facing costly fines, mandatory community service, and even jail time.
 If you are facing felony DUI charges, you could be facing a minimum of one year in prison.
+The imposition of such penalties is intended not only to punish but also to deter future offenses and safeguard the community from impaired drivers.
+A DUI conviction can also have collateral consequences, such as increased insurance premiums, difficulty securing employment, and limitations on travel, especially to countries that restrict entry to individuals with criminal records.

 Here is an overview of the penalties for DUI in Oklahoma: